-Consideration was given to the independence of Mr. Wong Yim Sum and Mr. Lee Siu Man, Ervin who have served on the Board for more than 14 years and 10 years respectively.
+Consideration was given to the independence of Mr. Wong Yim Sum, Mr. Lee Siu Man and Mr. Tsui Ka Wah, Ervin who have served on the Board for more than 15 years, 11 years and 9 years respectively.

 Each of the independent non-executive director has made an annual confirmation of independence pursuant to Rule 3.13 of the Listing Rules.
 The Company is of the view that all independent non-executive directors meet the independence guidelines set out in Rule 3.13 of the Listing Rules and are independent in accordance with the terms of the guidelines.
 Review will be made regularly on the Board composition to ensure that it has a balance of expertise, skills and experience appropriate for the requirements of the business of the Company.
-The brief biography of the Directors are set out on page 7.
+The brief biography of the Directors are set out on page 8.

 The Board has scheduled regular meetings per year and meets more frequently as and when required to discuss and formulate the Group's overall business strategies, monitor financial performance and discuss the annual results, interim results and other significant matters.
 The Director can attend meetings in person or through other means of electronic communication.
-During the financial year ended 31 December 2018, the attendance of individual Director to the Board meeting and general meeting is summarized below:
+During the financial year ended 31 December 2019, the attendance of individual Director to the Board meeting and general meeting is summarized below:

-Number of meetings attended/held
+Number of meetings atte Board meetings Gene

-Board meetings General meeting

 Executive Directors

-Mr. Lau Chi Yung, Kenneth 8/8 1/1
+Mr. Lau Chi Yung, Kenneth 12/12 1/1

-Mr. Lau Michael Kei Chi 8/8 1/1
+Mr. Lau Michael Kei Chi 12/12 1/1

 Independent Non-executive Directors

-Mr. Wong Yim Sum 8/8 1/1
+Mr. Wong Yim Sum 12/12 1/1

-Mr. Lee Siu Man, Ervin 8/8 1/1
+Mr. Lee Siu Man, Ervin 12/12 1/1

-Mr. Tsui Ka Wah 8/8 1/1
+Mr. Tsui Ka Wah 12/12 1/1